 The wallet can be run on/from multiple devices; all you need to do is generate the backup of the wallet and then use that + either your PIN or your passphrase or your recovery phrase to restore the wallet on a different device.
 All you have to do is select the “existing wallet” option at the initial wallet setup screen.

 Toast wallet can even be run from a USB thumb drive by downloading the portable executable installation.

 The wallet has been developed over time on a mostly volunteer basis, making any significant upgrades almost impossible to organize and pull off.
 People have mentioned that the interface, while simple and intuitive, looks a bit dated; others also asked for the introduction of advanced features like FaceID/TouchID.
 The team admitted that they are currently looking to secure financing which would enable them to make more concrete, direct development efforts in the future.

-You can reach the customer support via email, phone, online ticket, Discord or social media like Twitter or Reddit.
-The support team seems reliable as you don’t need to wait long for receiving the response.
+You can reach customer support via email, phone, online ticket, Discord, or social media like Twitter or Reddit.
+The support team seems reliable as you don’t need to wait long for receiving a response.

 The company also has an extensive FAQ section you can read to attempt to troubleshoot any potential issues you might have with the wallet.
 Still, the Discord will likely be your best bet as the developers and moderators are almost always online there.